Seasonal Camping Frequently Asked Questions

 Yes, but trailers must always remain movable.
 That means keeping tires on and your hitch in working order so it can be removed easily if needed or when your seasonal camping ends at the park.

-Absolutely, just check in with park management first.
-Trailers coming into the park much be 10-years old or newer and must be approved before coming into the park.
+Trailers coming into the park must be 10-years old or newer and must be approved before coming into the park.

 No, trailers can not be sold on site.

 All trailers 10-years old or older must be removed from the park when you decide to end your time as a seasonal camper.
-Sheds, decks and other items must also be removed at the same time, unless just the trailer is being replaced with a newer trailer.
+Sheds, decks and other items must also be removed at the same time, unless just the trailer is being replaced by you with a newer trailer.

 If your trailer is newer than 10-years old at the time of sale, it may be possible for the new owner to apply for a seasonal camping site at the park.
 However, a campsite is not guaranteed, and seasonal campsites are not always available.
 Further details may be discussed with park staff.